WittsMei/Tableau-User-Story-Sales-Performance---Dashboard/README.md

 - Show additional information like rank, number of orders, current sales, current profit and the last order date.
 <img width="1389" alt="image" src="https://github.com/user-attachments/assets/0c3d89c9-24e9-49cd-93b6-3a06af136c3e">

+### Design & Interactivity Requirements
+### Dashboard Dynamic
+- The Dashboard should allow users to check historical data by offering them the flexibility to select any desired year.

+- Provide users with the ability to navigate between the dashboards easily.

+- Make the charts and graphs interactive, enabling users to filter data using the charts.

+### Data Filters
+Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

 ### To access the overall dashboard, please click [here](https://public.tableau.com/app/profile/witts.jianming.mei/viz/SalesCustomerDashboard_17169762301350/SlaesDashboard).